Sorting fact, disinformation after Russian attack on Ukraine | Federal News Network

-KYIV, Ukraine (AP) — Associated Press journalists around Ukraine and beyond are documenting military activity during Russia’s invasion.
+Associated Press journalists around Ukraine and beyond are documenting military activity during Russia’s invasion.
 With disinformation rife and social media amplifying military claims and counterclaims, determining exactly what is happening is difficult.
-Here’s a look at what could be confirmed Monday as Russia’s military assault on Ukraine was in its fifth day.
+Here’s a look at what could be confirmed Tuesday as Russia’s military assault on Ukraine was in its sixth day.

 DIRECTLY WITNESSED